Exploring the Various Types of Schemas for SEO

 blog author kyle roof

-Kyle Roof is an SEO expert, speaker and trainer.
+Kyle Roof is a Co-Founder & Lead SEO at POP, SEO expert, speaker and trainer.
 Kyle currently resides in Chiang Mai, Thailand with his family.

 Questions or comments?
 Visit our Help Center for support.